 I’m always excited to hear from readers.
 Here are most ways you can reach me:

-If you need information pertaining to film or any other rights to my work, please contact my agent for this book, Liza Fleissig of the Liza Royce Agency Liza@LizaRoyce.com
+If you need information pertaining to film or any other rights to Just a Drop of Water, please contact Liza Fleissig of the Liza Royce Agency Liza@LizaRoyce.com

 For publicity questions, please contact Sky Pony Press.

 As a former teacher, it goes without saying that I love to interact with students!
 I have presentations for students and/or book clubs in grades 4 through 12 and vary them accordingly.

 *For a half a day (up to three presentations), the fee is $600.

 *For a full day (up to six presentations), the fee is $1,200.

 *If travel is required, additional transportation costs and hotel fees will be added.